DirtyHairy/r77-firmware-ng/README.md

  The firmware contains many other enhancements over the original, many of which are inherited from the original community image by Remowilliams (see above).
 Among other things:

+ * ROM dumps can be saved to the SD card
  * The Hyperkin GUI is replaced with Stella's own launcher
  * There is a dedicated "mini" settings UI for easy acces to the most important settings
  * A command palette that can be opened by pressing 4:3/16:9 (16:9 mode is availabe from